sparkflows/sparkflows-docs/docs/security/databricks-security.rst

 Executing Workflows
 -------------------

 When users execute workflows in Fire Insights, they are submitted to the Databricks cluster view the REST API using the Databricks token.
+These jobs post back messages to Fire Insights.
+They use a token generated specifically for the job to post back the messages.